 This block allows you to place an image on the left or right side of the text.

 A block with which you add a WordPress gallery.
 Once you insert your images, you will be able to change the number of columns in the block settings.

-This is probably the most exciting novelty of the image blocks.
-They are used to place cover images – images that take full width of the page – with text in your content.
-The cool thing about them is you can change their overlay color and background opacity to make the text stand out more.
-The background can also be fixed, to achieve a simple parallax effect by choosing the Fixed Background option.
+This is definitely one of the most exciting Gutenberg blocks as it allows you to create a cover image – an image that takes the full width of the page – and overlay it with a title.
+The coolest thing about it is that you can change the overlay color and opacity to make the text stand out more.
+You can also achieve a simple parallax effect by choosing the Fixed Background option.

 Video, audio and file blocks

-These blocks make it super easy to upload videos, audio or any files available for users to download.
+These blocks make it super easy to upload videos, audio, or any other files available for users to download.
 You can add these files from the media library, upload or drag them from your computer, or enter a URL of the location where the file is stored.

-So now we’ve taken the first step towards becoming a Gutenberg master.
-We should now be able to navigate the WordPress Gutenberg editor with ease and be familiar with the commonly used blocks.
+So now you’ve taken the first step towards becoming a Gutenberg master.
+You should now be able to navigate the WordPress Gutenberg editor with ease and be familiar with the commonly used blocks.
 On our further journey, we will take a look at the more advanced blocks.
-Be sure to follow our blog in the next weeks, so you don’t miss it!
+Be sure to follow our blog in the next weeks, so you don’t miss out on it!